tisquantum/sectors/README.md

   after insert on auth.users
   for each row execute procedure handle_new_user();

+-- Check if the user has a User record on updates and insert if missing create function public.create_user_if_missing() returns trigger language plpgsql security definer set search_path = '' as $$ begin
+  -- Log the user ID being processed
+  RAISE NOTICE 'Processing user ID: %', new.id;

+  -- Check if the user record exists if not exists (select 1 from public."User" where "authUserId" = new.id) then
+    -- Log if the user record is missing
+    RAISE NOTICE 'No User record found for authUserId: %.
+Creating new record.', new.id;

+    -- Insert the new user record
+    insert into public."User" (id, "authUserId", "createdAt", "updatedAt") values (new.id, new.id, current_timestamp, current_timestamp);

+    -- Log successful insertion
+    RAISE NOTICE 'User record created for authUserId: %', new.id;
+  else
+    -- Log if the user record already exists
+    RAISE NOTICE 'User record already exists for authUserId: %', new.id;
+  end if;

+  return new;
+end;
+$$;

+-- Trigger the function when user record is updated create trigger check_user_record_on_update after update on auth.users for each row execute procedure create_user_if_missing();

 -- EXECUTIVES

 Should bribes be left on the table for that trick round if they are not taken?